-- 1. Instead of a formal process (e.g. a complaint) - 2.
-Before escalating a formal process to the next stage (e.g. after a Stage 1 complaint has taken place) - 3.
-After a formal process has concluded (e.g. all stages of the complaints process have been exhausted) to rebuild relationships
+- 1. Instead of a formal process (e.g. a grievance) - 2.
+Before escalating a formal process to the next stage - 3.
+After a formal process has concluded (e.g. all stages of the grievance process have been exhausted) to rebuild relationships